Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Discussion

 \section{Discussion}

-Here, we introduce a new method to fit universal differential equations in chaotic systems and demonstrate that it learns novel governing equations for neural population activity.
-The approach harnesses the prediction error method to train the UDE system, from which we then extract a symbolic form of the learned dynamics via symbolic regression \cite{brunton2016}.
-We demonstrate that our method can learn the dynamics of a classical chaotic system, using the R\"{o}ssler system \cite{rossler1976}.
-A standard UDE alone cannot learn this system effectively.
-However, our combined PEM-UDE approach captures the dynamics accurately, demonstrating that our method has identified the true functional form of the dynamics rather than merely making projections within conventional statistical boundaries.
+Here we introduce a method to fit universal differential equations in chaotic systems and use it to learn reduced-order equations for simulated neural population activity.
+The approach uses the prediction error method to train the UDE system, and a symbolic form of the learned dynamics is then extracted via symbolic regression \cite{brunton2016}.
+We show that the method can learn the dynamics of a classical chaotic system, the R\"{o}ssler system \cite{rossler1976}.
+A standard UDE alone cannot learn this system effectively, but the combined PEM-UDE approach captures the dynamics accurately, suggesting that the method has identified the true functional form of the dynamics rather than projecting within conventional statistical boundaries.
 Prior work in UDEs has focused on stiff systems \cite{kim2021}, fitting UDEs in the presence of stochastic noise \cite{oleary2022}, and extracting explainable functions from UDE networks \cite{rackauckas2021}.
-Independently, prior work in parameter optimization using the PEM has shown its utility in fitting parameters of dynamical systems \cite{ljung2002, larsson2009}, and has shown that it can even outperform neural network fits of dynamics \cite{sun2021, pillonetto2025}.
-Our approach here represents the first time the PEM has been used to train UDEs and to extract a functional form of these UDEs to provide an analytical result.
-Our approach succeeds where standard UDE methods fail because it effectively smooths the parameter landscape the UDE must optimize.
-Importantly, this smoothing removes a sensitive dependence on the parameters of the system while retaining a loss minimum at the same value as the original system, creating a well-behaved problem when fitting the dynamics.
-We also extend this application to a second chaotic system from an electrical circuit \cite{petrzela2019, sprott2022}, and show that even in the presence of significant observational noise, the PEM-UDE method can recover the true functional form of an unknown state.
-A more accurate estimation of the parameters of these recovered dynamics could be achieved by taking the functional form learned from the PEM-UDE dynamics and applying a more advanced optimization technique that fully uses the ability to simulate the system in different regimes (e.g., simulation-based inference \cite{goncalves2020}).
+Separately, prior work in parameter optimization using the PEM has shown its utility in fitting parameters of dynamical systems \cite{ljung2002, larsson2009}, and that it can even outperform neural network fits of dynamics \cite{sun2021, pillonetto2025}.
+Our methodological contribution is the use of prediction-error feedback inside UDE training for chaotic trajectories, followed by recovery and autonomous validation of an explicit residual field; observers, UDEs, and symbolic regression themselves are established methods.
+The approach succeeds where standard UDE methods fail because it smooths the parameter landscape that the UDE must optimize.
+Under the noise-free realizability and uniqueness assumptions stated in Sec.~\ref{sec:theory}, this deformation preserves the data-consistent zero-loss set; under noise, misspecification, or incomplete observability, the analysis instead identifies the conditions and trade-offs that limit that statement.
+We also extend the approach to a second chaotic system from an electrical circuit \cite{petrzela2019, sprott2022}, and show that even in the presence of significant observational noise, the PEM-UDE method can recover the true functional form of an unknown state.
+More accurate estimation of the parameters of these recovered dynamics could be obtained by taking the functional form learned from the PEM-UDE dynamics and applying a more advanced optimization technique that fully exploits the ability to simulate the system in different regimes (e.g., simulation-based inference \cite{goncalves2020}).